Numerical Hopf-Lax formulae for Hamilton-Jacobi equations on unstructured geometries: Construction of the scheme, time-dependent case

-\begin{remark} In case weak Dirichlet conditions (see \cite{FF13}) are enforced in \eqref{eq:hj}, assume that the boundary datum $b_j=b(x_j)$ is assigned at a boundary node $x_j$ for a given function $b$.
-Then, the update formula \eqref{eq:hl_discr} for $v_j$ is replaced by
+In case Dirichlet conditions are enforced in \eqref{eq:hj}, we assume that the HJ equation is posed on a bounded open set $\Omega\subset\R^d$, and that the boundary datum $b(x)$ is assigned at any boundary point $x\in\partial\Omega$, for a given continuous function $b$.
+Then, the HJ equation takes the form

-In the dynamic programming setting, this amounts to set a {\em stopping cost} on the boundary of the domain.
-The above convergence analysis can be replicated with minor modifications. \end{remark}
+We recall that the Dirichlet condition in \eqref{eq:hj_boundary} should be understood in the {\it weak sense} (see \cite{FF13} for details).
+In this case, up to a shift and change of sign of the time variable, the solution of \eqref{eq:hj_boundary} may be characterized, via dynamic programming arguments (see \cite{BCD}), as the value function of the optimal control problem